gvwilson/sensibleadventures/gleam/gleam.md

 Silence, and then, "I was scared," the robot said quietly.
 "I had never been scared before.
 I guess my old brain wasn't smart enough for it.
-But then the Granna Shimmer monster started making all that noise, and throwing stones at me.
+But then the Grandma Shimmer monster started making all that noise, and throwing stones at me.
 I didn't know it was a game.
 I didn't know what games were, really, until I heard you and your friends playing some."